OctopusDeploy/OctopusDSC/README-cOctopusServerSslCertificate.md

 # README-cOctopusServerSslCertificate

+This resource binds a SSL certificate to allow Octopus Server to listen over HTTPS.
+It binds the certificate stored in the Windows Certificate store identified by the `StoreName` and `Thumbprint` to the port that the sever will listen on.
-This resource will bind a certificate identified by the StoreName and Thumbprint to the SSL entry in the `WebListenPrefix` element of the cOctopusServer resource.
-The port defined for the SSL entry must match to bind properly.
+This port must match the https entry in the `WebListenPrefix` element of the cOctopusServer resource.

 ## Sample